Archive for March 22nd, 2008

 Vladyki was a champion of true Church unity, a unity that is founded in a common profession of the traditional Faith “once delivered unto the saints”.
 Schmemann replaced the traditional Faith with notional ideas culled from his unsupervised readings of the Fathers and questionable modern figures such as Pavel Florensky, Sergei Bulgakov, and Aleksandr Vvedensky (the leader of the Living Church heresy in Russia).

-It should be noted that the Fathers are often contradictory; this is because they wrote in response to specific situations in the Church.
+We should note that the Fathers are often contradictory; this is because they wrote in response to specific situations in the Church.
 One situation may have demanded rigour in discipline; another may have required compassion and healing.
 Each was a unique case, handled upon its own merits.
 The Church continues that Tradition.
 That is why it is so dangerous for new converts to dabble in the Fathers.
 Without a sense of the lived Church Tradition and the lived Church experience, they go off onto tangents that can be delusions and dangerous.
 It has led to a current problem with Calvinist and Jansenist pietism amongst Orthodox in the US, in particular.
 The Church is not a condemnatory conventicle; it is a place of healing, of reconciliation.
 Many have forgotten that, unfortunately.

 From 1965 onwards, there arose a dispute about the very nature of the Church, especially in the diaspora setting.
 Vladyki Laurus was a paladin of Tradition, but, he taught by his example, not his words.
 He SHOWED us what to do.
 He was an exemplar, not a lecturer.
 Schmemann was the opposite; he was nothing but an empty, dry, and windy scholastic, with nothing to show for his efforts except for paper and ink.
-Vladyki said nothing, but, did much.
+Vladyki said nothing, but did much.
 Schmemann said much, but, at our vantage point, we can see that he accomplished little, if anything.

 I do not think that many of us recall the 1970s and 1980s without a shudder of disgust at what went on.
 A wise old baba said at the time, “The priests are having a fight, and the people are suffering”.
 Extremists claimed the right to speak in both camps, and unrepresentative voices shaped the tenor of Church life.
 In particular, I am thinking of the antics of SVS in Crestwood and Holy Transfiguration Monastery in Brookline.
 Both extremes are wrong, and we Orthodox Christians should stick to the “golden mean” taught by such wise modern fathers as Metropolitan Antony Khrapovitsky.
 Vladyki Laurus taught the “golden mean”, and he did his best to combat the extremists.
 This does not in any way imply that the entire brotherhood at Jordanville followed his salutary example.
 I wish that such were true!
 The sickness of the time pervaded the entire Church, and all that Vladyki could do was to mitigate it (nevertheless, no small service!).

 It was a time of Count Grabbe, Hieromonk Panteleimon of Brookline, Gleb Podmoshensky, Alexander Schmemann, Laurence Mancuso, and other such jumped-up frauds.
 It appeared as though the entire Church had lost its reason.
 If one ventured a good-sense opinion on Church matters, the extremists of either stripe descended, and a very nasty ad hominem attack was launched on the poor person involved.
 In the midst of all of this was Vladyki with his still small voice.
 He stood for the actual Tradition; he taught the authentic Faith without diminution.
 In short, Vladyki did not live in normal times, yet, he stood for the normal and ordinary Orthodoxy of the ages.
 This is his main contribution, that he brought forward for us the standards of the timeless Faith without the admixture of the dross of that era.
-We owe Laurus Skurla a debt of gratitude for that alone.
+We owe Laurus Škurla a debt of gratitude for that alone.

 There are those who would desire to speculate on the future shape of the Orthodox polity.
 I am not privy to any important discussions, so, anything that I could offer would not be useful.
 Nevertheless, we are on the brink of changes in Church life both in the diaspora and in the Orthodox heartland that shall upset the current order of Church organisation.
 The ROCOR shall continue to be, but, as an integral component of the MP, probably with the MP bishops and parishes abroad added to its ranks.
 The OCA is so sickly that it may die within the year.
 Its healthy parishes and clergy shall pass into the ROCOR, and what shall happen to the faithless “liberal” remainder is anyone’s guess.
 The EP is poised for conflict with the MP, and communion may be broken between them.
 The current conflicts in the Ukraine, the Baltic states, and the diaspora are only a foretaste of the discord to come.
 The EP is claiming to be the Orthodox “papacy” and the chance of a new Unia between it and the Vatican are high.
 All that stands between Bartholomew and his ambitions is the united force of the MP and ROCOR.